Tori Removal in Alexandria, VA

 The Tori Removal Process

 Tori removal is a routine outpatient procedure performed right here in our Alexandria office.
-Most patients are surprised by how straightforward the experience is.

 1